Nagendra1997/libmesibo/custom.md

 ## Customizing MesiboUI

 You can customize every element of Mesibo chat.
 Everything in your application can be built on Mesibo to suit your requirements and branding.
-This tutorial focuses on customising your the UI in a Mesibo Android Application.You can follow a similar procedure to customise your UI in iOS,React,etc
+This tutorial focuses on customising your the UI in a Mesibo Android Application.You can follow a similar procedure to customise your UI in iOS, React, etc

 ## PreRequisites
-Before we dive into customisation,please checkout the following:
+Before we dive into customisation, please checkout the following:
 - The [Getting Started](https://mesibo.com/documentation/get-started/) guide
 - Tutorial on Writing your First mesibo Enabled Application(https://mesibo.com/documentation/tutorials/first-app/)
 - [Mesibo API documentation for Android](https://mesibo.com/documentation/install/android/)
 - Check out our fully featured WhatsApp clone using Mesibo [here](https://mesibo.com/documentation/tutorials/open-source-whatsapp-clone/)

 ## The UI elements
-The two basic elements that form the chat application are
+The two basic elements that form a chat application are
 - Incoming chat view
 - Outgoing chat view